MinesJA/westworld-command-center-react/README.md

 ---------------------------
 Follow these rules for selecting and moving hosts:

 1. Clicking a `Host` selects them with a red border and displays their information in the `HostInfo` component.
+Styling has been given via classNames (see Host component).
 2. Only one `Host` can be selected at a time.
 3. Only one `Host` can exist on the screen at a time.
 If they're in `Cold Storage` then they're not on the `WestworldMap` and visa versa.
 4. If a host's `active` attribute is set to `false` then they are decommissioned and should appear in `ColdStorage`.
-The `HostInfo` toggle should reflect this as well, reading "Active" if `active: true` and "Decomissioned" if `active: false`.
+The `HostInfo` radio button should reflect this as well, reading "Active" if `active: true` and "Decomissioned" if `active: false`.
 5. The Area dropdown should be pre-selected with the area the host is currently in, even if they are in `ColdStorage`.
-4. If a host has an `active` status, selecting a new area from the dropdown should move that host to the corresponding area.
+6. If a host is Active, selecting a new area from the dropdown should move that host to the corresponding area.
 If the host is Decommissioned they should not be able to leave `ColdStorage`, but their `area` attribute/dropdown should still update.
-5. Setting a hosts toggle to Decommissioned should immediately remove them from their area and place them in `ColdStorage`.
+7. Setting a hosts toggle to Decommissioned should immediately remove them from their area and place them in `ColdStorage`.

-Checkpoint 4: Limit Hosts
+Checkpoint 6: Limit Hosts
 --------------------------
 Each `Area` should only allow the number of hosts given by that area's limit attribute.
 This includes hosts set to areas in `ColdStorage`.
 This is a hard deliverable and there are many ways to do this.
 Think about where you should actually be blocking this action (ie. what component should the rejection happen in).

 Checkpoint 5: Activate All/Decommission All
 --------------------------------------------
 Clicking the `Activate All` button should activate all hosts.
 The button should turn green and change to read `Decommission All`.
-Clicking the `Decommssion All` button should decommission all hosts and the button should change red and read `Activate All`.
-Remember, if all hosts are activated, this should be reflected in the host's activate toggle.
+Clicking the `Decommission All` button should decommission all hosts and the button should change red and read `Activate All`.
+Remember, if all hosts are activated, this should be reflected in a host's activate toggle.

-Checkpoint 5: Logging
+Checkpoint 7: Logging
 ----------------------
 Last but not least, you should log the actions a user takes.
 Use the Log service class we've provided (located in: `src/services/Log`).
-To use the class all you need to do is invoke a particular method and send in the message you want to log as an argument.
+To use the class all you need to do is invoke a particular method (take a look at the class to see what methods are available) and send in the message you want to log as an argument.
 Don't worry about the styling, that's taken care of.
 For example, if you want to log an error saying "Something bad happened" you would write:

 `Log.error("Something bad happened")`